 The FSDB Student Progression Plan establishes procedures to achieve parent/legal guardian understanding, cooperation and acceptance of the student's placement.
 In the fall of each academic year, the FSDB Board of Trustees approves the plan for additions, changes or deletions as guided by state legislation and/or rule.
-The FSDB 2023-24 Student Progression Plan will be available on the FSDB website (Quick Links and links within school webpages) by late August 2023.
+The FSDB Student Progression Plan will be available on the FSDB website (Quick Links and links within school webpages).
 Please refer to this document for information regarding student promotion, instruction, assessments, retention, placements, grades and report cards, school programs, graduation requirements and diploma options.